Student Accessibility Resources

-Students who have this accommodation can access the [Print Passage] button or [Printer] button for each item.
-Students who do not have an approved print-on-demand accommodation cannot access any printer buttons.
+A student who has this accommodation can access the [Print Passage] button or [Printer] button for each item.
+A student who does not have an approved print-on-demand accommodation cannot access any printer buttons.

 The print-on-demand tool requires interacting with the test administrator, as student print requests are sent to the TA Interface.
 After the test administrator reviews and approves a print request, the passages or items can be sent to a printer and distributed to the student who originated the request.
 This tool requires significant attention to the security of the test passages and items that have been printed.
 The test administrator must also be mindful of the potential impact on the level of support for other students.